 Obama sought to rally supporters earlier yesterday by warning his challenger will have more money for the campaign.

 “We will see the other side spend more money than we’ve ever seen on ads,” Obama told an audience in North Las Vegas, Nevada.

 “Mr. Romney, my opponent, his main economic plan is to give everybody in this room a tax cut,” Obama told the NBA crowd in New York.
 “Now some of you may find that appealing, but the fact of the matter is we can’t afford it.”

 Romney called yesterday’s Congressional Budget Office report that U.S. debt will total 73 percent of the nation’s gross domestic product this year “unacceptable.”
 It’s the fourth year in a row that the U.S. would run a trillion-dollar budget deficit, according to the CBO.

 “I will finally cut federal spending, encourage growth and by virtue of those get America to a balanced budget,” Romney told supporters at a fundraising event yesterday in Little Rock, Arkansas, that organizers said raised more than $2 million.

 More than 250 tickets were sold at prices ranging from $2,500 to $50,000.
 Attendees, all from Arkansas, included Senator John Boozman, Representatives Tim Griffin, Rick Crawford and Steve Womack, as well as Chairman Claiborne Deming of El Dorado, Arkansas-based Murphy Oil Corp.
-(MUR)
+(MUR:US)